 Below interactive graph shows you always up to date forex market times in GMT (Greenwich mean time).

-In case you are from SA and want to you might be interested to read our review of best forex brokers in South Africa.
+In case you are from SA and want to you might be interested to read our review of top 8 forex brokers in South Africa.
 Moving on, what other opportunities are there when it comes to Forex trading?

 Another key strategy is keeping an eye out for the release of official economic news or government reports.
 Typically, governments supply timetables indicating when such news is likely to be released.
 Nevertheless, bear in mind that releases between different countries aren’t usually coordinated.